pgEdge/multicloud-cli/README.md

 - support for `projects` that allow us to define multi-cloud connections in our ~/.libcloud.conf

-- support for a simple `cluster` definition json file that allows us to name/group multi-cloud nodes in a `project`
+- a simple `cluster` definition json file that allows us to name & group multi-cloud nodes in a `project`

 - add support for `openstack`, `gcp` and `azure`